-- Holding parents Induction Meeting before children start their Transition into school - Inviting all children to attend "Learning Together" sessions before they start in the Foundation 2 class; - A "starting school "parents meeting for each individual child" - Inviting parents to stay and settle their child when dropping them in the morning - Offering "phonics" workshops to all parents - Offering parents regular opportunities to talk about their child's progress. - Using the Tapestry program to complete observations on the children in the setting which the parents have free access to. - Encouraging parents to contribute to the child's Tapestry profile by including WOW moments from home and family life. - There is a formal meeting for parents each term at which the teacher and the parent discuss the child's progress in private with the teacher. - Parents receive a report on their child's attainment at the end of each school year; - Encouraging parents to talk to the child's teacher if there are any concerns; - Arranging a range of activities throughout the year that encourage collaboration between child, school and parents: Open afternoons, Class assemblies, Sports Day etc;
+- Having regular focus child meetings with Parents and carers throughout their time at Nursery - Holding a parents Induction Meeting before children start their Transition into school - Inviting all children to attend "Learning Together" sessions before they start in the Foundation 2 class: - A "starting school "parents meeting for each individual child Offering "phonics" workshops to all parents - Having thorough handovers in the morning and afternoon so that all adults are aware of how the child is on that particular day - Using the Famly app throughout Nursery to keep in contact with parents and carers - Offering parents regular opportunities to talk about their child's progress at focus child meetings and parent consultations - Using Tapestry in the reception classes to keep parents informed about their child's learning through weekly newsletters and to share agreed "next steps" after focus child meetings. - Encouraging parents to contribute to the child's Tapestry profile by including WOW moments from home and family life. - Parents receive a report on their child's attainment at the end of each school year in both preschool and reception classes; - Parents are encouraged to talk to the child's teacher if there are any concerns; - Arranging a range of activities throughout the year that encourage collaboration between child, school and parents: Open afternoons, Class assemblies, Sports Day etc;

 All staff involved with the EYFS aim to develop good relationships with all children, interacting positively with them and taking time to listen to them.
-At our school each EYFS teacher acts as a 'Key Person' to all children in their class, supported by the Teaching Assistant.
-As we run our Foundation Stage 2 classes together children build up good relationships with all staff and we ensure that there is continuity and coherence by sharing information about all of the children. on a need to know basis.
+At our school ,each EYFS teacher acts as a 'Key Person' to all children in their class, supported by the Teaching Assistant or Nursery nurses.
+Nursery staff in the preschool and toddler rooms are also responsible for Key children.

+As we run our Foundation Stage 2 classes together children build up good relationships with all staff and we ensure that there is continuity and coherence by sharing information about all of the children, on a need to know basis.